 SUMMARY

-Like the SkyTrak, the FlightScope Mevo Plus sits in that intermediate price range.
-It uses patented Fusion Tracking technology togive a high level of accuracy and consistency in tracking your swing.
-Fusion Tracking is the combination of 3D doppler radar (like on the regular Mevo) plus synchronized high speed image processing.
+LikeĀ the SkyTrak, the FlightScope Mevo Plus launch monitor sits in that intermediateĀ price range.
+It uses patented Fusion TrackingĀ technologyĀ to give a highĀ levelĀ of accuracy and consistency in tracking your swing.Ā Fusion Tracking combines 3D doppler radar (like on the regular Mevo) plus synchronized high-speed image processing.

 By default, the Mevo Plus tracks 20 different club and ball variables.
 Putting data is also included too.
 However, you can also purchase a Pro software addon which gives you access to over 50 data points.
-This software package is expensive considering it comes with no extra hardware, but the option is there if you wish.
+This software package is expensive, considering it has no extra hardware, but the option is there if you wish.

-You can purchase an E6 Connect license that gives you even more courses to play.
+You can purchase an E6 Connect license that gives you even more golf courses.

 If you have the cash, we 100% recommend the Mevo Plus as your launch monitor of choice.
 The software app is solid and combines data + video together nicely.